-If there’s one building in the world that defines a city, then it’s most certainly this astounding attraction in Sydney, Australia.
+If there’s one building in the world that defines a city, then it’s most certainly this astounding building in Sydney, Australia.

 In this article, you can discover the ultimate list of fun and interesting facts about the Sydney Opera House, one of the most famous performance arts centers in the world!